 The estimates of the cost of replacing an employee vary, depending on the employee’s role and the source.
 In one study, analysts estimated the total financial impact of replacing a $45,000 per year employee at $15,000 in total.
 According to other sources, the cost is equivalent to 6-9 months of an employee’s pay.

 Employee fluctuation and voluntary quits carry both direct and indirect costs.
 Some are easily measured, and others are much less obvious.
-Let’s take a look into the different costs:
+Let’s take a look at the 7 different costs:

-Posting jobs online and screen candidate resumes expensive.
+Posting jobs online and screening candidate resumes is expensive.
 It is even pricier if you’re using a third-party recruiter to find candidates.
 These services charge up to 30% of an employee’s annual salary for each successful placement.

 For illustration, let’s estimate the cost of posting one job for 30 days on two popular job sites.
 According to Glassdoor data, this could cost $800.
 If you hire a recruiter, you may pay $10,000-$15,000.